 More information on Community Outreach, Duke of Edinburgh Award Scheme and other ways in which pupils can develop themselves as individuals can be found under the Enrichment Section.

 As well as the sports clubs on offer, a weekly games session is offered to students as part of their Sixth Form timetable.
-This involves various activities such as pilates and high intensity workouts.
+This involves various activities such as pilates, golf, padel and high intensity workouts.
+This is part of our commitment to students physical and mental wellbeing.

 The Sixth Form has its own well-equipped gym, including Peloton bikes, which students can use between 8am-5pm, once they have completed their induction.